leigh-hackspace/HackspaceWiki/docs/infrastructure/internal_services.md

 * [http://filestore.int.leighhack.org](http://filestore.int.leighhack.org)

+## Outbound Mailserver

+`mx1.int.leighhack.org` has been configured as an outbound email server relay for the internal hackspace systems, configured with all mod-cons such as SPF and DKIM so mail should arrive at their destination when the downstream systems are configured correctly.

+* Port `25`
+* Supports STARTTLS
+* Use `leighhack.org` or `int.leighhack.org` for the mails

+Outbound mails are monitored, and Infra will be unhappy if this is abused.

 ## MQTT

 We have a MQTT server available, at `mqtt.int.leighhack.org`.
 At the moment this service is unauthenticated, but in the future it'll require a login and possibly TLS client certs.